6arms1leg/fsmachina/README.md

 The following loosely lists requirements, constraints, features and goals.

-* Synchronous, non-hierarchical, finite state maschine for real-time applications in embedded systems
+* Synchronous, non-hierarchical, finite state machine for real-time applications in embedded systems
 * Partly UML-compliant
 * Implementation of states by reentrant state handler functions